valera-rozuvan/old-sites/README.md

 ## about

 Web pages that have useful information sometimes disappear.
 Some of them will be reborn here.

+## live version

 Check them out live at [valera-rozuvan.github.io/old-sites](https://valera-rozuvan.github.io/old-sites).

+For now, there are:

+- JavaScript resources from `dean.edwards.name` site
+- JavaScript resources from `developer.netscape.com` site

 ---